 We asked to delay dessert and have it by the pool later as we were so full from the first 2 courses and I’m so glad we did as the chocolate dessert I ordered was one of the most beautiful sweets I’ve ever eaten.
 (And I’ve eaten a lot of sweet treats.)

 You could easily spend the price of the day pass on food alone at other hotels, so the fact we got to hang out in these exquisite surroundings for about a tenth of the price it costs to stay there was a real win in my eyes.

 Families are welcome.
 The day pass is free for children under 6 years old and reduced by 50% for children aged 6 to 12.

 Dinner at Nomad & Cocktails at El Fenn

 Found in the heart of the medina, Nomad has 2 rooftop terraces with 360-degree views that are perfect for watching pink sunsets sink into terracotta roofs.

 They are well-known for their burgers (which I didn’t order as I had one at lunch) but the crème brûlée I had for dessert was absolutely wonderful.

-Nomad doesn’t have an alcohol license so after dinner we went to El Fenn, an upmarket riad with rooftop restaurant and bar that is an interior lover’s dream.
+Nomad doesn’t have an alcohol license so after dinner we went to El Fenn, a drool-worthy riad with rooftop restaurant and bar that is an interior lover’s dream.